 - Take some practice tests, if you can.
 Make sure to time yourself.
 If you can do it at home, you won’t be so afraid on test day.

 - Learn everything you can about the ACT and what will be on it.
 If you know what will be tested, you probably won’t be as nervous.

-- Give these articles a read: Don’t Let ACT Anxiety Get You Down, ACT Tips for Test Day, and Read This if Your ACT is on Saturday.
+- Give these articles a read: Don’t Let ACT Anxiety Get You Down and ACT Tips for Test Day.

 For everyone taking the ACT, please remember: you got this.
 If you start to feel anxious, take a few deep breaths and remember that the ACT is testing you on things you already know.
 You may need to brush up here and there, sure, but you’re being tested on high school content.
 You got this.